 Two groups of overweight or obese people followed either a low GL diet or a low-fat low-calorie diet for two years.
 After each person had lost ten per cent of their body weight, other measures of their health were taken.
 Those on the low GL diet had greater improvements in Insulin is a hormone made by the pancreas.
-It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. resistance (blood sugar control), triglycerides (fat circulating in the blood), inflammation and blood pressure compared with those on the conventional low-fat, low-calorie diet.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. resistance (blood sugar control), triglycerides (There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… circulating in the blood), inflammation and blood pressure compared with those on the conventional low-fat, low-calorie diet.
 The researchers concluded that a reduction in glycemic load may aid in the prevention or treatment of obesity, cardiovascular disease, and diabetes mellitus.

 One group of people followed a low GL diet while another group followed a conventional low-fat, low-calorie diet (Canada’s Food Guide to Healthy Eating).
-Those following the low GL diet, not only lost more weight, they also had greater improvements in HDL cholesterol, triglycerides and fasting glucose compared to those on the conventional low-fat, low-cal diet after six months.
+Those following the low GL diet, not only lost more weight, they also had greater improvements in HDL is short for high density lipoprotein.
+It is the “good cholesterol” responsible for removing harmful cholesterol from the bloodstream.
+High HDL levels reduce the…, triglycerides and fasting glucose compared to those on the conventional low-fat, low-cal diet after six months.
 These health gains were sustained or improved upon after twelve months.
 The researchers concluded that ‘implementation of a low GL diet is associated with substantial and sustained improvements in abdominal obesity, cholesterol and blood sugar control’.